Combining Optimisation and Simulation Using Logic-Based Benders Decomposition

-The deadline for each flight is the end of its arrival period (note that no passengers arrive in the final period).
+The deadline for each flight is the end of its arrival period (note that no passengers arrive in the final time period of their arrival period).
 To generate a set of scenarios, for each $s \in S$ and each $j \in P$, the arrival time of passenger $j$ in scenario $s$ is given by

 where $\mathfrak U$ denotes the discrete uniform distribution, $f_j$ is the flight for passenger $j$, $\textrm{Start}_{f_j}$ is the starting time period for flight $f_j$, and $\mathfrak W$ is the discrete random variable with the distribution given by (\ref{table:arrivals}).
 Service times were sampled from an exponential distribution with mean $2$.
-In the objective function, we incur a fixed cost of $D = 40$ for opening a check-in counter for one time period, and in each time period we can open up to $M = 20$ check-in counters.
-We consider a range of queue costs, with $Q = 40$ being typical in the literature.
+In the objective function, we incur a fixed cost of $D = 40$ for opening a check-in counter for one time period.
+In each time period we can open up to $y_{\max} = 20$ check-in counters.

-First we will compare the relative quality of the Benders cuts described in Section \ref{s3:cuts} with respect to runtime, and the optimality gap obtained.
-To that end, we generated $25$ sets of $\lvert S\rvert = 100$ scenarios in the manner described above.
-We considered queuing costs $Q \in \{5,10,15,\ldots,40\}$, for a total of $200$ distinct instances.
-These instances grow in difficulty as the queuing cost decreases.

-We attempted to solve each instance with the four Benders cuts described in Section \ref{s3:cuts}, with and without initial cuts, constituting eight approaches.
-We label the cuts by \textsf{NG}, \textsf{M}, \textsf{L}, and \textsf{S} (for the no good cut, and cuts (\ref{cut:2}), (\ref{cut:3}), and (\ref{cut:4}) respecitvely), and +\textsf{In} indicates that initial cuts were used as well.
-Each job was allowed $3600$ seconds of computational time. $\textsf{NG+In}, \textsf{NG}$, and $\textsf{M}$ were unable to reach the timelimit without exceeding the memory capacity in any instance.
-Performance profiles for the five remaining methods are provided in Figure~\ref{figure:airport:performance}.
-Result files for individual jobs are availble in the accompanying GitHub repository.

-The performance profiles show that $\textsf{L+In}$ and $\textsf{S+In}$ we were able to solve the majority of instances to optimality within $1000$ seconds, and achieve a small optimality gap for the rest.
-Initial cuts always took at least $209$ seconds to generate.
-Although $\textsf{L+In}$ and $\textsf{S+In}$ are comparable, the relative strength of cut $\textsf{S}$ is made clear by the disparity between methods $\textsf{S}$ and $\textsf{L}$.
-Without initial cuts, even $\textsf{L}$ exceeded the memory capacity on all but four of the instances, while $\textsf{S}$ still solved close to half of the instances to optimality within the allowed time.
-This demonstrates the strength of both $\textsf{S}$ and the initial cuts.

-Naturally, we are also interested in the accuracy of the sample-average approximation itself.
-Figure \ref{figure:airport:objectives} tabulates the mean objective values for the eight queuing costs over the $25$ sets of scenarios, with their standard deviations.
-Standard deviations range from $0.232\%$ to $0.3\%$ of the respective means, which indicates that our sample-averages closely approximate the true expected values for each instance.
-We have also noted the average total runtimes (using $\textsf{S+In}$) for each queuing cost, to the nearest second.
-All instances with a queuing cost of at least $10$ were solved to optimality well within the allowed time.